This post includes affiliate links.

 That means, I might have a lot of bobbins, but at least my project is neat and clean.
 Do not let your bobbins be free where you work.
 But rather have them attached to something that keeps them organized and in order.

-So, now that you know the basic, be sure to see my very detailed video tutorial below on how to change colors using the bobbin method.
+So, now that you know the basics, be sure to see my very detailed video tutorial below on how to change colors using the bobbin method.

 Full Video Tutorial on how to Change Colors while Crocheting:

 Please share this tutorial as a link on social media so other crocheters, just like you, will be able to learn more and have an easier time crocheting!
 Thank you